 - Implementing the overall technical direction of the user facility and operations, including

-- Developing strategies for the ARM Facility
+- Developing strategies for ARM

 - Managing the multi-laboratory integrated budget